guilhermegules/sandbox/data-structures/typescript/README.md

 Problem: Often the standard library of most programming languages only provide a min PQ which sorts by smallest elements first.

 Since elements in a priority queue are comparable they implement some sort of comparable interface which we can simply negate to achieve a Max heap.

+### Adding elements to binary heap

+Priority queues are usually implemented with heaps since this gives them the best time complexity

+The PQ is an **Abstract Data Type** hence heaps are not the only way to implement PQs.
+As an example. we could use an unsorted list, but this would not gibe us the best possible time complexity

+There are many types of heaps we could use to implement a priority queue including:

+- Binary Heap
+- Fibonacci Heap
+- Binomial Heap
+- Pairing Heap

+A **binary heap** is a **binary tree** that supports the **heap invariant**.
+In a binary tree every node has exactly two children.